 Posted on November 8, 2013

-The application period is officially closed for our Blue Hope Research Award!
+Congrats to our 2013 Blue Hope Research Award winner, Dr. Marios Giannakis!
 This one-year fellowship provides critical resources and funding to some of the brightest investigators focusing on colon cancer research.
 This year, we’re honing in on biomarkers and how these genetic indicators can aid in the prevention and treatment of colon cancer.
 A little fuzzy on your biomarker knowledge?
 We sat down with Michelle Hastings, stage IV warrior, to learn more and find out how biomarkers have affected her personal cancer journey.

 How did biomarkers change your treatment regime?

 Over the summer, I had two severe reactions to traditional chemotherapy used to combat colon cancer, and my doctor wanted to see what out-of-the-box treatments might be available to battle my cancer.
 To do so, he sent my tumor out to a company that does genomics testing of cancers.
 When my doctor received the results, he found that my cancer has a low expression of a particular protein, which is also found in brain cancer patients.
 Because of this, and because of two studies on this drug, I’m now taking a brain cancer drug called Temodar.
 The hope is that, because this drug works by taking advantage of the low protein expression my cancer has, this drug will work to tame my cancer and perhaps give us stabilization of the growth.